cshanley18/Digital-RW-Coursework/DigitalRWPresentation.md

 - All of Gregory
 - Does frequency vary among different literary forms in the Nyssenian corpus?
 - Compare  with classical models
-	- De Anima and the Phaedo, for instance
+	- De Anima and the Phaedo